saltstack/salt/doc/topics/cloud/proxmox.rst

     # VM name
     name: Test

-More informations about these parameters can be found on Proxmox API (http://pve.proxmox.com/pve2-api-doc/) under the 'POST' method of nodes/{node}/qemu
+More information about these parameters can be found on Proxmox API (http://pve.proxmox.com/pve2-api-doc/) under the 'POST' method of nodes/{node}/qemu

 QEMU profile file (for a clone):